notbenjiie/478-Project/README.md

 ## Security Invariants
 1. **Zero Trust Logging:** The system assumes all traffic to the decoy is malicious.
 2. **Data Isolation:** Captured credentials are never stored in the production DB; they remain in isolated forensic logs.
-3. **Least Privilege:** All containers run with restricted CPU/Memory and non-root users.
+3. **Least Privilege:** All containers run with restricted CPU/Memory.

 ## Runbook
 ### Full Rebuild and Run